pjbutcher/pjbutcher.github.io/index.md

 This is my blog.
-If you are into meteorology, hydrology, machine learning and python hopefully there is something of value here :)
+If you are into meteorology, hydrology, machine learning and python ... stay awhile and listen.